 2019 Ofsted inspection framework: what it means for your school

-A revised Ofsted inspection framework came into force in September 2019.
-Read on to find out what to do under this current framework, how to assess your curriculum's 'intent, implementation and impact' with our prompts, and know how inspectors will judge behaviour in your school.
+Get to grips with the 2019 inspection framework.
+Find out how to assess your curriculum's 'intent, implementation and impact' with our prompts, and how inspectors will judge behaviour in your school.